 Revising Section 108: Copyright Exceptions for Libraries and Archives

-Congress enacted section 108 of title 17 in 1976, authorizing libraries and archives to reproduce and distribute certain copyrighted works on a limited basis for the purposes of preservation, replacement, and research, placing these excepted activities outside the scope of exclusive rights set forth in section 106.
-This exception, however, was drafted and enacted in the analog age (1976).
-Despite some minor adjustments in the Digital Millennium Copyright Act of 1998, which partially took account of digital reproduction capabilities, the exceptions in section 108 therefore are stuck in time.
-They did not anticipate and no longer address the ways in which copyrighted works are created, distributed, preserved, and accessed in the twenty-first century.
+The U.S. Copyright Office has completed a discussion document reviewing section 108 of the U.S. Copyright Act in the context of the digital age.
+Congress enacted section 108 of title 17 in 1976, authorizing libraries and archives to reproduce and distribute certain copyrighted works without permission on a limited basis for the purposes of preservation, replacement, and research.
+This exception, however, was drafted and enacted in the analog age.
+Despite some adjustments by the Digital Millennium Copyright Act in 1998, the exceptions in section 108 are stuck in time.
+The exceptions did not anticipate and no longer address the ways in which copyrighted works are created, distributed, preserved, and accessed in the twenty-first century.